COMP231-001-Team-3/DevTeammy/README.md

 5. Schedule view, illustrating tasks in a calendar format
 6. Teams view, showing a list of all teams
 7. Team details, informing users of team mates preferred contact method.

+Instructions to download the app are available at https://github.com/COMP231-001-Team-3/InstallTeammy/